Skip to Content

 Who Can Be Held Liable in a Bus Accident?

 Liability in bus accidents can extend beyond the driver and bus company to include manufacturers of faulty bus components or municipalities responsible for maintaining safe road conditions.
 In New York, joint and several liability rules allow victims to recover full compensation from any liable party, provided negligence is established.
 An experienced legal team can delineate these responsibilities and strategically pursue claims against each at-fault entity, ensuring comprehensive recovery.
-Turn to a trusted bus accident attorney in New York as soon as possible.
+Turn to a trusted bus accident lawyer as soon as possible.

 What Compensation Am I Entitled to After a Bus Accident?